 After surgery, some swelling is to be expected.
 This can be controlled through the use of cold packs, which slow the circulation.
 A cold pack is usually placed at the site of swelling during the first 24 hours in a cycle of 20 minutes on and 20 minutes off.

 After the first 24 hours, it is advisable to rinse with warm saltwater every two hours to promote healing. (one teaspoon of salt to eight ounces of warm water).

-Anti-inflammatory medication such as Aspirin or Ibuprofen are used to control minor discomfort following oral surgery.
-Stronger analgesics may be prescribed by our Houston dentist if the patient is in extreme discomfort.
+Anti-inflammatory medications, such as Aspirin or Ibuprofen, are used to control minor discomfort following oral surgery.
+Stronger analgesics may be prescribed by our dentist if the patient is in extreme discomfort.

 A soft diet may be prescribed for the patient for a few days following surgery.

 Following the removal of your wisdom teeth it is important that you call our office if any unusual bleeding, swelling or pain occurs.
 The first 6-8 hours after the extraction are typically the worst, but are manageable with ice packs and non-prescription pain medication.
 You should also plan to see Dr. Shen approximately one week later to ensure everything is healing well.

 It is very important to talk to Dr. Shen about the extraction procedure, risks, possible complications and outcomes of the removal of these teeth.
 The actual extraction may be done by Dr. Shen or it may be referred to an oral surgeon, who is a specialist.
 This decision is based on the dentist’s preference and the unique features of each individual case.
 If you are unsure about whether or not to proceed with the treatment suggested by Dr. Shen , it is a good idea to get a second opinion.
 If you decide after consulting with Dr. Shen to not have any teeth extracted, they should be monitored at every dental visit.